harvard-dce/zoom-recording-ingester/README.md

    to unique values, e.g. "myname-zoom-ingester"
 1. Follow the usual stack creation steps outlined at the top
 1. Make changes
-1. Run `invoke deploy --do-release` to push changes to your Lambda functions
+1. Run `invoke deploy.all --do-release` to push changes to your Lambda functions
 1. Run `invoke exec.webhook [options]` to initiate the pipeline.
 See below for options.
 1. Repeat